pitluga/vimux-nose-test/README.md

 ## Commands

+- RunNoseTest - runs all the nose tests
-- RunAllNoseTests - runs all the nose tests in a file
+- RunNoseTestBuffer - runs all the nose tests in the current file
-- RunFocusedNoseTests - runs the current test under the cursor (requires nose-run-line-number)
+- RunNoseTestFocused - runs the current test under the cursor (requires nose-run-line-number)

 ## Configuration